-The Air Movement and Control Association International (AMCA), has met the standards and requirements of the Registered Continuing Education Providers Program.
-Credit earned on completion of this program will be reported to the RCEP.
+AMCA International has met the standards and requirements of the Registered Continuing Education Program.
+Credit earned on completion of this program will be reported to RCEP at RCEP.net.
 A certificate of completion will be issued to each participant.
-As such, it does not include content that may be deemed or construed to be an approval or endorsement by NCEES or RCEP.
+As such, it does not include content that may be deemed or construed to be an approval or endorsement by the RCEP.